-This paper has evaluated the performance of different investment strategies...

-investment strategies and the introduction of dynamic management features in the design of default investment strategies affects significantly retirement income outcomes.
+This paper has evaluated the relative performance of different investment strategies in DC pension plans given different designs of the payout phase.
+In particular, it has assessed whether the specific glidepath of life-cycle investment strategies and the introduction of dynamic management features in the design of default investment strategies affects significantly retirement income outcomes.